 The company has more than 1,000 employees that work on their 1,750 grand and 12,000 upright pianos yearly.

-A beautiful catalogue is published by Petrof, which highlights the company's product range, namely, their variety of piano models, features, finishes, specifications, in reality, making this company one worthy of your time and attention.
+A beautiful website is published by Petrof, which highlights the company's product range, namely, their variety of piano models, features, finishes, specifications, in reality, making this company one worthy of your time and attention.